-You can provide users with different levels of access to the Wireless Router by setting up a table of users in the talnet.cfg file using the user command.
-You can also define the level of changes each user is authorized to make and the interface from which the user can make connections.
-Each TALnet command (and some subcommands) require different authorization levels.
-You can define the following levels of authorization for users:
+You can provide users with different levels of access to the Wireless Router by setting up a table of users.
+In particular, you can define the level of changes the user is authorized to make, the interface on which the user can make PPP connections, and the root directory used for FTP transfers.
+You can define the following levels of authorization: